syedshahwaiz-svg/Personal-Expense-Calculator-/README.md

 - **🔄 Real-Time Clarity:** Keeps your financial status transparent and uptodate.
 - **📊 Comprehensive Expense Tracking:** Calculates every expense, big or small, without missing a detail.
 - **💡 Smart Savings:** Helps you analyze spending habits and curb unnecessary expenses.
-- **⏱️ Time Saver:** Designed for speed and simplicity—ideal for individuals and busy small business owners.
+- **⏱️ Time Saver:** Designed for speed and simplicity ideal for individuals and busy small business owners.

 ---